Splash of Style...Macs, Photography, Design, and other Passions

 Besides the newly released WordPress Visual QuickStart Guide book by Maria Langer and Miraz Jordan, I was happy to hear about a new WordPress Podcast as well.

 WordPress is really an awesome blogging, CMS and I can’t wait to learn more complex features.
 I guess I consider myself an intermediate user, but there is so much more to learn.
-I ordered the Wordpress book from bookpool.com and it should be here on Tuesday.
+I ordered the WordPress book from bookpool.com and it should be here on Tuesday.

 This week, Dan Cederholm from Simple Bits was the guest interview on the Inside the Net podcast.